Tennis Racquet Weight, Balance & Swingweight Explained

 While there is no exact formula for identifying ideal racquet weight and balance, there are some steps you can take to help narrow your options.

-First off, take some time to understand the different types of tennis racquets: power, control and tweener.
-Doing so will help you learn about the common characteristics that tend to make up the different types of racquets, which will naturally help limit the number of options.
+First off, take some time to understand the different types of tennis racquets: power, control, and tweener.
+Doing so will help you learn about the common characteristics that tend to make up the different types of racquets and help limit the number of options.

 Next, shop around for a few different racquets that appear to match the criteria for the type of racquet you feel is appropriate for your level and style of play.
-Try to find a couple that have varying weights and balance.
+As you identify a few racquets, take note of their weight, balance, and swingweight.
 Our list of the best tennis racquets for beginners is a great place to begin if you’re just getting started.

-Once you’ve identified a few different options, make sure you demo them so you can experience the differences first hand.
-Your local tennis or racquet club will likely have a selection of racquets to try out, or you can take advantage of one of the many demo programs that online retailers now provide.
+From there, it’s ideal that you demo each racquet to experience the differences firsthand.
+Your local tennis shop or racquet club will likely have a selection of racquets to try, or you can take advantage of one of the many demo programs that online retailers now provide.

-If possible, work with a tennis pro to help determine the appropriate racquet weight.
-They regularly work with a wide range of players so they’ll be able to help you quickly narrow down the options and also provide you with recommendations and feedback by evaluating your skill level and style of play.
+If possible, work with a racquet technician or tennis pro to help determine the appropriate racquet weight.
+They regularly work with a wide range of players, so they can help you quickly narrow the options and provide you with recommendations and feedback by evaluating your skill level and style of play.

-Remember, racquets can be modified to a certain extent.
-If you find a racquet that seems to match most of your criteria but you think a few slight modifications could make it feel just right, then work with a professional to make some modifications.
-For example, weight can be added and different strings and string tensions can be used to create a dramatically different feel.
+If you find a racquet that seems to match most of your criteria but think a few slight modifications could make it feel just right, then it’s worth exploring customization.
+If you’re handy, you may opt to customize the racquet yourself.
+Otherwise, you may choose to work with a professional to make changes.